sp-Homogeneous Linear Orderings

-where $Z=2-W(e^2)\approx0.442854$ and $R=\frac{-e^2}{e^{W(e^2)}+e^2}\approx-0.6089389.$ \end{theorem} It is perhaps surprising to see the study of categoricity and homogeneity interact non-trivially with analytic enumerative combinatorics.
-This occurs because the countably infinite objects that we study are in bijection with some finite objects.
-In particular, this bijection arises naturally when striving to understand the categoricity level of the orderings in question.
-Once this bijection is fixed and it is clear that there are only finitely many linear orderings satisfying these homogeneity conditions, it is in fact very natural to try to enumerate these objects and understand their growth rates.
+We should also note current paper \cite{GComb}, which analyzes the combinatorial content of $sp$-homogeneous orderings.
+In particular, it is shown that $sp$-homogeneity is equivalent to a notion called $C_{\infty,\infty}$-homogeneity, which is homogeneity relative to an expansion of linear ordering by infinitely many additional relations.
+By restricting which of these relations are allowed, strong homogeneity notions, also called $C_{n,m}$-homogeneity, are investigated and the number of $C_{n,m}$-homogeneous orderings is determined.
+A full, detailed account can be found in \cite{GComb}.
+The connections with finite enumerative combinatorics give another reason to be interested in $sp$-homogeneous orderings.

-The paper is structured in seven sections, including this one containing introductory material.
-The second section structurally classifies $sp-$homogeneous and weakly $sp-$homogeneous linear orderings.
-In the third section, we show that this classification is best possible from a computability-theoretic perspective using index sets.
-The fourth section mirrors the third and shows that our classification is best possible from a boldface, descriptive set-theoretic perspective.
-The fifth section offers an alternate approach to our characterization by establishing a bijection between the $sp-$homogeneous orderings and an independently defined theory whose models are easy to build.
-The sixth section regards relational approximations to $sp-$homogeneity like $C_{n,m}$-homogeneity.
-It uses these tools to begin to understand the issue of categoricity level for these orderings, and, in connection with the established material from the fifth section, provides the enumerative combinatorics analyzing the number of $C_{n,m}$-homogeneous and homogeneous $k$-colored linear orderings.
-Lastly, the seventh section finishes the analysis of categoricity level for $sp-$homogeneous orderings.
+The paper is structured in five sections, including this one containing introductory material.
+In Section 2, we structurally classify $sp$-homogeneous and weakly $sp$-homogeneous linear orderings.
+In Section 3, we show that this classification is best possible from a computability-theoretic perspective using index sets.
+Section 4 mirrors the third section and shows that our classification is the best possible from a boldface, descriptive set-theoretic perspective.
+Lastly, in Section 5, we provide the analysis of categoricity level for $sp$-homogeneous orderings.